PEC-CSS/slowmokit/README.md

 ### Example

 Once the algorithm is ready, run and test it.
 After testing, push it in the `examples` directory, with proper comments and instructions.
-With same directory structure as in `src`.
+With same directory structure as in `include`.

 ### Documentation